 - the MoneySmart fact sheet “Love and Loans”;

-We will ensure that you have copies of these documents prior to our meeting as well as a copy of the checklist we will work through at the meeting.
+We will ensure that you have copies of these documents prior to our meeting as well as a copy of our checklist we will work through at the meeting.

-Why does Kruse Legal need the documents prior?
+Why does Kruse Legal need the documents at least 2 busines days prior?

 Also, if we have the documents we know that you have received them.
 The Amadio parents received no documents, so by asking for them we can ensure that you have received them.